Home

 What is loss assessment coverage?

 An HO-6 add-on that pays your share of certain assessments levied by the association—often for master policy deductibles or uninsured common-area losses.
-Limits typically range from $10,000 to $100,000.
+See our loss assessment coverage guide for scenarios and limit sizing.

 Why did my condo insurance premium jump?